 All people have a knowledge of God (Romans 1:19-25) and of eternity written on our hearts (Ecclesiastes 3:11), and so most eventually come around to asking the question, “What’s going to happen to me when I die?”
 Let’s listen for these afterlife conversations taking place around us and be ready to give a “reason for the hope that is in you” (1 Peter 3:15).
 Since the Bible speaks of an eternal Hell as a reality, it should motivate believers in Christ to share the truth of the Gospel – including the truth of Heaven and Hell – with urgency.

 Hell isn’t just a verbal assertion of self, an emphatic outburst or an emotional expression, it’s a reality that everyone must consider .
 Heaven, by contrast, is not just an escape from judgment, it’s the free gift of a Holy God who is worthy of our love because He first loved us.
 What a tragedy that this present life is the closest unbelievers in Christ will ever come to Heaven.
-What a comfort that this present life is the closest believers in Christ’s death for us will ever come to Hell.
-If someone rejects the best gift that a holy, gracious and loving God offers, what remains in the end will be nothing but Hell.
+What a comfort that this present life is the closest believers in Christ’s death and resurrection will ever come to Hell.